 Smartphones grew 7% quarter-over-quarter and continued to dominate the smartphone, feature phone and connected device impression share mix with 72% of impressions.
 Android led the connected device and smartphone OS mix with 56% of the impressions, compared to 28% for iOS and 13% for RIM.
 In September, Android represented 44.8% of all mobile subscribers, according to comScore, representing an 11% increase from 40.2% in June.
 Meanwhile, Apple marginally increased its subscriber share from 26.6% to 27.4%, while RIM lost 20% of its share, falling from 23.5% to 18.9%.

-Topics: Analytics & Automated, Brand Metrics, Connected Device Comparisons, CPG & FMCG, Media & Entertainment, Mobile Phone, Online, Online & Mobile, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Telecom
+Topics: Analytics & Automated, Brand Metrics, Connected Device Comparisons, CPG & FMCG, Data-driven, Media & Entertainment, Mobile Phone, Online, Online & Mobile, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Telecom

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.